-The Howth Cliff Path Loop is not really suitable for prams, buggies, or wheelchairs.
+The Howth Cliff Path Loop is well maintained, but it is not really recommended for strollers or wheelchairs.

 What Equipment Do I Need?

 The Howth Cliff Path Loop in Detail

 Here you will have reached the clifftops and can enjoy the view, especially of Ireland’s Eye and Lambay Island.
 On the other side, the whole of Dublin Bay will be in view, along with parts of the Wicklow Mountains.
 The Howth Cliff Path Loop then continues on through a thick undergrowth of heather and gorse (but thankfully the path is so well used that it never becomes overgrown).
 You can take in the beauty of the plants without having to actually walk through them.

-Following the path for about three kilometres, you will soon see the Baily Lighthouse in front and slightly to the left, perched upon a rocky outcrop and a favourite motif for photographers.
-Before you reach the lighthouse, however, you will be guided to the right (the purple loop, much longer, continues straight ahead), uphill, and onto the Howth Summit car park.
+After following the path for about two miles (three kilometers), you will soon see the Baily Lighthouse in front and slightly to the left, set atop a rocky outcrop and making for an excellent photo opportunity.
+Before you reach the lighthouse, however, you will be guided to the right (the purple loop, much longer, continues straight ahead), uphill, and onto the Howth Summit parking lot.

 Howth Cliff Path Loop Essentials